 Dr. Suire helped spread the program throughout Louisiana while she continued her education, earning a master of science in nursing and doctor of nursing practice.

 Dr. Suire retired in 2015.
-In 2018, she began teaching within the College of Nursing and Allied Health Professions.
+In 2018, she began teaching within the College of Nursing and Health Sciences.

 Teaching policy, she says, was a natural fit.

 “When someone says ‘health policy’ to nursing students, it can be scary.
 You don’t go into nursing, and you don’t do clinical nursing, loving policy,” Dr. Suire says.
 “Being I had worked in state government for 33 years, it was natural for me.”